kadung/myWebDriverIO/README.md

-### WebdriverIO-v5 with Jasmine test framework
+### Overview

-This repository contains an implementation of webdriverIO (v5x) and libraries that develop automation script using the Jasmine test framework.
+This repository contains an implementation of webdriverIO (v5x) and libraries that develop automation script with the Jasmine test framework.

 It supports:
+- Fully intergrated with webdriverIO.
-- ES6, ES8 (via babel-register)
+- ES6, ES8 (via babel-register) .
-- Utilities to read data from MS-Excel, executes SQL statements to any database(RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
+- Utilities to read data from MS-Excel, executes SQL statements to any database(RDBMS such as Oracle, TeraData, MySQL, Vertica) and execute query to MongoDB.

 ### Required software